DimitryDushkin/react-localux/README.md

 - No async actions support built-in
 - No redux dev tools logging
-- API based on ambiguous immer (immer adds 4.3 Kb gzip)
+- API based on ambiguous immer (immer adds 4.3 Kb gzip).
+Immer adds performance penality on every action call, up to 15x on browsers without Proxy and 2x-3x on others.

 That's why this library has been born. 👭